 6 Mistakes to Avoid as a First-Time Home Buyer

 As you prepare to buy your first home, you likely face the process with a mixture of fear and excitement, and for good reason.
 This is a major financial step and one of the largest investments you will make, and you want to make sound financial choices.
-Before you start the process, make sure you are not falling victim to these common first time home buyer mistakes
+Before you start the process, make sure you are not falling victim to these common first time home buyer mistakes.

 1 – Failing to Figure How Much You Can Afford

 Before you even begin looking for a home, make sure you know how much you can afford.
-Getting a mortgage pre-approval can be a good starting
+Getting a mortgage pre-approval can be a good starting point, but do not base your home buying budget on this limit alone.
+Some lenders may be willing to lend you more than you can comfortably afford on your monthly budget.

 Instead, use a mortgage affordability calculator to calculate estimated monthly payments.
 Make sure you are also considering property taxes, increased utilities, and increased home maintenance costs that come with owning your first home.